anion gap low

 Don’t panic — but don’t ignore it

-I would advise that there is no need to panicm as most causes are completely benign.
+There is no need to panic, as most causes are completely benign.

 Ask your doctor good questions

-Next, I advise you to ask your doctor if the test should be repeated and if the albumin was checked and if it was low.
+Ask your doctor whether the test should be repeated and whether albumin was checked.

 Provide your full medication list